 HB 499 also seeks to require the Missouri Department of Agriculture (“MDA”) to form a list of all agricultural land within the state “which a foreign business holds an interest” and to notify these businesses before January 1, 2024, of the divestment requirement.
 The proposal also directs MDA to “[t]rack the divesting of all interests in agricultural land” identified under the list and to “report any failure to divest such interest” on August 28, 2028.
 The proposal does not specify who receives MDA’s violation reports, but it is likely the state’s attorney general because MDA is required to report violations to the attorney general under the state’s current foreign ownership law.

 Additionally, the legislature is considering SJR 38 which seeks to amend Article I of the Constitution of Missouri.
 SJR 38 is a joint resolution that would give qualified Missouri voters—in the state’s next general election—the opportunity to either adopt or reject an amendment that states “No alien, foreign business or nation shall acquire by grant, purchase, devise, descent, or otherwise agricultural land in this state….”

 As states across the nation enter into new legislative sessions in 2023, the issue of restricting foreign ownership and investments in farmland has emerged or reemerged in multiple states.
 As a result, other states may begin to consider the issue of restricting foreign ownership of agricultural land located within their state.
-The next article in this six-part series will discuss the foreign ownership proposals introduced in Mississippi, Montana, and North Dakota.
+The next article in this series will discuss the foreign ownership proposals introduced in Mississippi, Montana, and North Dakota.